mikemorain/aws-samples-visual-studio-workshop/README.md

 ## Windows Instance Setup
 ### Launch Windows Instance

+Click on Services, then click on EC2.

+Click on "Launch Instance"

+In the AMI selection screen, scroll down and select "Microsoft Windows Server 2016 Base"

+In the Instance Type screen, select a "t2.xlarge" instance, then click on "Review and Launch".

+On the next screen, click on "Launch" and then select the "winhost" key pair you created earlier and launch the instance.

+Click on "View Instances" to go to the list of your instances.

+Wait until the Instance State is running and Status Checks is green.

 ### Login To Windows Instance

+From your desktop, launch RDP

+In the Instance list view, copy the IPv4 Public IP for your instance and paste into the RDP host field.

+Once RDP is connected, it will ask for the username and password.

+Get the local administrator password for your instance by selecting your instance and in the "Actions" menu select "Get Windows Password"

+In the pop-up window click on "Choose File" and select the key pair file that was downloaded earlier and click on "Decrypt Password".

+Copy the password and login to the RDP session.
+You will now be logged in as the local administrator and ready to install Visual Studio.

 ### Install and Configure Visual Studio Community Edition

 *Tools > NuGet Package Manager > Package Manager Console* menu command.